Should I ask my bank if they will process my transaction?

 When participating in online gambling within the United States, paranoia is understandable.
 When people are doing so, thoughts such as, “are the cops going to come?” and “will the bank even process the transaction?” are common questions.
-Well, asking the bank is a natural step to take, but should one actually do that?
+Well, asking the bank is a natural step to take, but should one do that?
 It’s honestly not the best route to take.
 If the bank is asked such questions, it’s clear that the account holder is attempting to or, at the very least, interested in engaging in illegal gambling.

-This could potentially put the account on watch and may lead to an account-freeze.
+This could potentially put the account on watch and may lead to an account freeze.
 In short, banks have made it very clear that they absolutely will not process transactions involving online gambling charges or winnings.

 It is said that Americans are also spending more at traditional casinos: an estimated $37 billion in 2012.

 As more legalize gambling states will come up banks will re-examine their policies and allow the transactions, which would give players the ability to easily fund accounts at online casinos.
-For now, most of the alternatives to fund gaming accounts are more cumbersome: sending in personal checks, bank transfers and ACH withdrawals.
+For now, most of the alternatives to fund gaming accounts are more cumbersome: sending in personal checks, bank transfers, and ACH withdrawals.

-It is estimates that industry wide, about 70 percent of Visa transactions and 25 percent of MasterCard transactions are declined.
+It is estimates that industry-wide, about 70 percent of Visa transactions and 25 percent of MasterCard transactions are declined.
 Although those numbers might sound high, because most customers own multiple cards, only about 15 percent to 20 percent of customers are unable to use cards at some casinos.

 The growth of legal online gambling is coming about because of a new interpretation of federal law.
 For years, the Justice Department held that processing financial transactions for online betting sites violated the Wire Act of 1961 and the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA).
 Although some of the wording is open to interpretation, the feds relied on those laws to prosecute online poker operators.

 But then, in 2011, the Justice Department reversed course, ruling that federal law does not prohibit online gambling within states.
-That cleared the way for Nevada, New Jersey and Delaware to start offering online gambling.
+That cleared the way for Nevada, New Jersey, and Delaware to start offering online gambling.

-In each state, the online gambling is limited to people in that state.
-In some cases, gamblers must fill casino forms that show an address in the state; others rely on technology that shows where players are physically located.
+In each state, online gambling is limited to people in that state.
+In some cases, gamblers must fill out casino forms that show an address in the state; others rely on technology that shows where players are physically located.

-But because the law, the technologies and the regulations are still relatively new, some banks are reluctant to assume a leading role in processing gambling transactions.
+But because the law, the technologies, and the regulations are still relatively new, some banks are reluctant to assume a leading role in processing gambling transactions.

 According to Bank of America “Credit and debit cards can be used for in-person gaming purchases, but not currently for Internet gaming purchases.”
 Wells Fargo spokeswoman said that to comply with the UIGEA, “we prohibit the use of consumer credit cards for Internet gambling.
-The networks (Visa, MasterCard and American Express) monitor the merchant category codes and block charges that don’t comply with federal regulations.
+The networks (Visa, MasterCard, and American Express) monitor the merchant category codes and block charges that don’t comply with federal regulations.
 We also have controls in place as an issuer to monitor for regulatory compliance.”

 Some banks fear becoming complicit in bets that violate the regulations on, say, daily betting-account deposit limits or the requirement that bettors be located in the state where they are betting.
-But times to come most banks will eventually remove their objections as online gaming becomes more established.
+But in times to come most banks will eventually remove their objections as online gaming becomes more established.

 So what alternatives are there?